 Are you curious as to what the point of regular dental exams are?
 Sure, you know they help clean your teeth but if you brush and floss daily, is it really necessary?
 Yes.
 Yes.
 YES.
 Even those who take tremendous care of their mouths should have routine maintenance.
-And the best part with Folden Lee, DDS, regular dental cleanings in Clayton with Dr. Lee are a breeze!
+And the best part with Clayton Individualized Dentistry, regular dental cleanings in Clayton are a breeze!

 Whether you feel you don’t have enough time on your hands, dental anxiety or plain curiosity has you questioning your visits… we understand.
 Before you decide to forgo your next cleaning though, make sure you understand the risks involved by skipping.
 From saving money (yes, you read that correctly) to keeping your teeth in your mouth, we list out some of the top reasons to KEEP up with your dental cleanings.

 The American Dental Association recommends flossing between your teeth daily and brushing twice a day.
 Flossing helps remove plaque between your teeth that your toothbrush cannot reach.
 If not removed this plaque hardens and turns into tartar.
 So while flossing can help prevent tartar from building up, it cannot remove it.

 The most assiduous and meticulous flossers out there can’t reach every spot when it comes to plaque.
 When plaque and tartar build up they can erode the teeth and create cavities.
 If you go to your regular dental visit your dentist or hygienist can remove the plaque and tartar to prevent tooth decay.
 Once you have a cavity you will have to have a filling which will result in possibly another visit and more money.